rchain/architecture-docs/contracts/contract-design.rst

 RhoLang - A Concurrent Blockchain Language
 =========================================================

 Rholang is a fully featured, general purpose, Turing complete programming language built from the rho-calculus.
-It is a behaviorally typed, reflective, higher-order process language, and the official smart contracting language of RChain - it’s purpose is to concretize fine-grained,  programmatic concurrency.
+It is a behaviorally typed, **r**eflective, **h**igher-**o**rder process language and the official smart contracting language of RChain.
+It’s purpose is to concretize fine-grained,  programmatic concurrency.

 Necessarily, the language is concurrency-oriented, with a focus on message-passing through input-guarded channels.
 Channels are statically typed and can be used as single message-pipes, streams, or data stores.
 Similar to typed functional languages, Rholang will support immutable data structures.